SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 ### Upgrade or continue with Free account

 After 30 days, your Sumo Logic **Trial account** will convert to a **Free account**.
-You can continue using our monitoring and continuous intelligence services, but with limited features.
+You can continue using our monitoring and log analytics services, but with limited features.
 You can [upgrade to a paid plan](https://www.sumologic.com/pricing) at any time.

 |             | Trial accounts | Free accounts
 |:------------|:---------------|:------------